DraymondHIT/syntactic-constituent-extraction/README.md

 # syntactic-constituent-extraction

 - Extract (subject, verb, object) , (subject, mod) and (verb, mod) relations from a sentence using Spacy.
-- Detect and extract (if exists) cause-and-effect relationship from a sentence using  [CiRA](https://github.com/fischJan/CiRA) and [cause-effect-detection](https://huggingface.co/noahjadallah/cause-effect-detection).
+- Detect and extract (if exists) cause-and-effect relationship from a sentence using  [CiRA](https://github.com/fischJan/CiRA) and [Multilabel Models](https://zenodo.org/record/5550387#.YtQElnZBxPZ).

 ## Installation